openmod/openmod-docs/content/development-guide/publishing-to-nuget.md

-# Uploading to nuget.org
+# Publishing to nuget.org
-If you want your plugin to be installable from `openmod install`, you need to upload it to nuget.org.
+If you want your plugin to be installable from `openmod install`, you need to publish it to nuget.org.
 You will need a Microsoft account for [nuget.org](https://www.nuget.org/).

 # Preparing your plugin for NuGet